 Hydroxyprogesterone Caproate (Makena®) is a covered pharmacy and medical benefit.

-Prescripitions for hydroxyprogesterone caproate (Makena®) require the following for reimbursement:
+Prescriptions for hydroxyprogesterone caproate (Makena®) require the following for reimbursement:

 The prescriber has submitted an acceptable diagnosis code of O09.21* Pregnancy with a history of pre-term labor.

 The acceptable diagnosis code must be documented on the hardcopy prescription or in the pharmacy’s electronic recordkeeping system.
 The diagnosis code may be communicated to the pharmacist from the prescriber (or prescriber’s agent) electronically, via telephone, or facsimile.